AutinMitra/focus/README.md

 It detects and alerts both drivers and vehicle systems to potential drowsiness - helping to prevent accidents.
 This software is built to be easily ported to older vehicle independent of a "central compute unit" or a newer vehicle with one

+## Why?
+When you are rolling down the highway in a two-ton death machine, the last thing you wanna do is take your eyes off the road or fall asleep.
+This program prevents and alerts drivers/vehicles to possible fatigue/drowsiness, preventing possible accidents.

 ## What technologies does it use?
 We use GatsbyJS with theme-ui for our frontend visuals.
 We also combine [framer-motion](https://www.framer.com/motion/), for fancy animations